laggingreflex/mochista/README.md

-  --gitignore        Files to exclude based on .gitignore  [string] [default: [".gitignore","~/.gitignore"]] --extensions       Extensions to monitor (all other files ignored)  [array] [default: [".js"]] --watch, -w        Watch for file changes and re-run. `--watch=i` to only re-run on pressing Enter --coverage         Collect coverage (use --no-coverage to disable)  [boolean] [default: true] --coverageDir      Directory to output coverage and reports  [string] [default: "./coverage"] --coverageServer   Run live-server (via npx) on coverage dir  [boolean]
+  --gitignore        Files to exclude based on .gitignore  [string] [default: [".gitignore","~/.gitignore"]] --extensions       Extensions to monitor (all other files ignored)  [array] [default: [".js"]] --watch, -w        Watch for file changes and re-run. `--watch=i` to only re-run on pressing Enter --parallel         Use mocha-parallel-tests to run each of your test files in a separate process --coverage         Collect coverage (use --no-coverage to disable)  [boolean] [default: true] --coverageDir      Directory to output coverage and reports  [string] [default: "./coverage"] --coverageServer   Run live-server (via npx) on coverage dir  [boolean]